 Arizona Drug Crimes

 Arizona’s drug crime laws are just as harsh, if not harsher, than federal drug crime laws.
-Like federal law, the Arizona Criminal Code imposes mandatory minimums on repeat offenders and first time offenders that have been convicted of the sale, manufacture, or trafficking methamphetamine.
+Like federal law, the Arizona Criminal Code imposes mandatory minimums on repeat offenders and first-time offenders that have been convicted of the sale, manufacture, or trafficking of methamphetamine.

 Arizona Penalties for Possession for Sale of a Dangerous Drug

 Some offenders convicted of possession for sale of a dangerous drug are eligible for probation.
-However, if the offender is in possession of an amount of the dangerous drug that exceeds the “statutory threshold,” he or she will face a mandatory prison sentence and will not be eligible for for a suspended sentence.
+However, if the offender is in possession of an amount of the dangerous drug that exceeds the “statutory threshold,” they will face a mandatory prison sentence and will not be eligible for a suspended sentence.

 The statutory threshold amounts for some of the most common dangerous and narcotic drugs are listed below: